 "Time is money, Skull."

-The purple-haired former stuntman sighed, "Yeah, I know.
-But hey, does out new Sky feel-er, childlike to you?"
+The purple-haired former stuntman sighed.
+"Yeah, I know.
+But hey, does our new Sky feel-er, childlike to you?"

-Skull's lips tightened and he ran a frustrated hand through his hair, "A kid."
-He muttered to himself.
+Skull's lips tightened and he ran a frustrated hand through his hair.
+"A kid."
+He muttered angrily to himself.
 "You dragged a kid into this, you asshole."

 "Indeed."
-Viper agreed, "However, I don't believe that our fellow Arcobaleno would be inclined to listen to us at this point- not even Fon, he's especially Storm-y right now, so we should keep this to ourselves."
+Viper agreed, derision coloring their usual inflectionless tone.
+"However, I don't believe that our fellow Arcobaleno would be inclined to listen to us at this point- not even Fon, he's especially Storm-y right now, so we should keep this to ourselves."

 "Conduct our own search."